How to Handle a 401k When You Change Jobs

 Questions to Ask About Your New Employer’s Plan

 Employers typically include 401(k) plan information in a new hire package.
 You should get a letter outlining the specifics of your company’s plan, and maybe a brochure with investment options and other details.
 Most 401(k) providers have websites that will walk you through an introduction.
 Take a few minutes to skim and read the details and get to know a little bit about the plan.

 Look for answers to the following questions, when reviewing the plan details:

 Is there an employer matching program?
-More than 95 percent of large U.S. companies match the contributions that employees make to a 401(k).
-The average employer contribution amount is 4.5 percent of salary; some companies contribute up to 6 percent.
-Think of it as a 6 percent, tax-free bonus and you get why an employer match is not a benefit to be missed.
+More than 95% of large U.S. companies match the contributions that employees make to a 401(k).
+The average employer contribution amount is 4.5% of salary; some companies contribute up to 6%.
+Think of it as a 6%, tax-free bonus and you get why an employer match is not a benefit to be missed.

 What’s the vesting schedule?
-Many employers offer a vested match, which means that although the company is contributing up to 6 percent of your match, your access to that money is given on a timeline.
-After year one or two, you get 25 percent of the money, then 50 percent, until you receive the full 100 match after five or more years.
+Many employers offer a vested match, which means that although the company is contributing up to six percent of your match, your access to that money is given on a timeline.
+After year one or two, you get 25% of the money, then 50%, until you receive the full 100% match after five or more years.

 Getting started on a vesting schedule is one of the reasons it’s important to sign up for the 401(k) as soon as you can.
 You’ll optimize the funds the company matches if you enroll at the earliest possible date.